pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. note::

-    You can even make the filesystem analogy concrete by using :py:func:`~DataTree.open_mfdatatree` or :py:func:`~DataTree.save_mfdatatree` # TODO not yet implemented - see GH issue 51
+    Future development will allow you to make the filesystem analogy concrete by using :py:func:`~xarray.core.datatree.DataTree.open_mfdatatree` or
+    :py:func:`~xarray.core.datatree.DataTree.save_mfdatatree`.
+    (`See related issue in GitHub <https://github.com/xarray-contrib/datatree/issues/55>`_)

 Datatree objects support a syntax inspired by unix-like filesystems, where the "path" to a node is specified by the keys of each intermediate node in sequence,